 Federal standards and regulations are pushing consumer and commercial lighting applications away from traditional incandescent lighting sources and into energy-efficient systems that include LEDs.
 Lighting component manufacturers have banded together to form “Zhaga”, a lighting industry consortium that is seeking to standardize LED lighting to facilitate the retrofitting of fluorescent and incandescent technology to work with LEDs.
 Zhaga has organized standardized screw patterns, power inputs, and lumen outputs to allow fixture manufacturers to make products that will work with the broadest possible range of LED lights.
 This industry cooperation will enable a more rapid shift to LED lighting, with a faster adoption of LED systems that satisfy demands for green energy applications in commercial, industrial, and residential environments.

-The Next Generation of Sports Lighting is Coming
+The Next Generation of LED Lighting is Coming

 Some industry analysts expect the LED market to expand to $30 billion and more before 2025 as these next generation LEDs and LED control systems replace antiquated lighting sources.
 Early adopters of these systems will realize quick returns on their investments as their energy costs go down and their physical lighting systems are primed and ready for introduction of newer and better LEDs.